w3c/wai-tutorials/source/menus/structure.html.erb.md

 ## Label menus
 {:.newap}

-{::nomarkdown}
-<%= ref :start %>
-{:/}

 Label menus to make them easier to find and understand.
-The label should be short but descriptive, which allows users to distinguish between multiple menus on a web page.
+Labels should be short but descriptive, to allow users to distinguish between multiple menus on a web page.
 Use a heading, `aria-label`, or `aria-labelledby` to provide the label.

-{::nomarkdown}
-<%= ref :middle %>
-{:/}

-For more information on labels, see the [labeling regions](/page-structure/labels.html) tutorial.

-{::nomarkdown}
-<%= ref :end %>
-{:/}

-In menu tutorial examples, `aria-labelledby` with a hidden heading is used:
+The following example uses `aria-labelledby` with a hidden heading.
+Other techniques are described in the [labeling regions](/page-structure/labels.html) tutorial.

 {::nomarkdown}
 <%= code_start('','HTML') %>